 3rd graders are invited to apply to be Student Library Assistants.
 These students come to work in the library several times each month to help us keep the space neat, clean and organized.
 Students are responsible for a section of the library, and also help with daily tasks such as dusting, watering the plants, sharpening pencils and running errands.
 They provide an invaluable service and are recognized at the end of the school year.

 The library media center is open between 9:15 AM and 3:45 PM as often as possible.
-The STOP sign will be displayed on the door when the library is temporarily closed.
+The doors will be closed when the library is closed.
 Students must bring their library card to the library when they come check out a book.

 Check Out Limits